 In addition, wood products can go through specific requirements to become certified as sustainable.
 Wood products can be certified to standards such as those laid out by the Sustainable Forestry Initiative (SFI), American Tree Farm System (ATFS), Forest Stewardship Council (FSC), and Programme for the Endorsement of Forest Certification (PEFC).
 These programs help ensure that loggers and suppliers take into consideration the laws and the environmental impacts of harvesting.
 By certifying their wood products, customers are assured that their material is sourced in a sustainable fashion, and builders can gain points toward Leadership in Energy and Environmental Design (LEED) certification.

 Wood products are sustainable building materials that can help improve forest health, water quality, and air quality.
-At Marks Lumber, we pride ourselves in our sustainability efforts and compliance with the forestry's BMPs.
-Contact Marks Lumber today for more information on our sustainable, circle sawn lumber and timber products.
+While not certified as sustainable, at Marks Lumber, we pride ourselves in our sustainability efforts and compliance with the forestry's BMPs.
+Contact Marks Lumber today for more information on our circle sawn lumber and timber products.